 “The law draws lines.
 My job is to know where they are - to work within them or work to redefine them to get the best results for my clients.”

 Nate is an associate in HMB’s Bankruptcy, Reorganization and Creditors’ Rights Group.
 His practice focuses on business reorganization, committee representation and the protection of secured and unsecured creditors’ rights in insolvency situations.
-He is also the firm’s resident resource on personal bankruptcy and represents businesses in their COVID-19 insurance claims.
+He is also the firm’s resident resource on personal bankruptcy.

 Nate has practiced bankruptcy for over a decade and has handled matters of all sizes.
-He also has experience in citation hearings, foreclosure defense and litigating adversary proceedings in bankruptcy court.
+He has represented creditors’ committees, liquidating trustees, chapter 7 trustees, and has extensive experience both prosecuting and defending adversary proceedings in bankruptcy court.
+He also has experience in citation hearings, foreclosure defense, and UCC Article 9 sales.
 He thrives in high-pressure situations and has a knack for distilling complex information in plain English for his clients.

 Read More

-An industry thought leader, Nate frequently lectures on bankruptcy matters on both local and national stages and has co-chaired one of the American Bankruptcy Institute’s most prestigious regional conferences for the past three years.
-Nate also was recently appointed as an inaugural member of the Northern District of Illinois Local Rules Advisory Committee, which provides direct communication with the bench on the applicable local bankruptcy rules.
+An industry thought leader, Nate frequently lectures on bankruptcy matters on both local and national stages and co-chaired one of the American Bankruptcy Institute’s most prestigious regional conferences for three years.
+Nate also was appointed as an inaugural member of the Northern District of Illinois Local Rules Advisory Committee, which provides direct communication with the bench on the applicable local bankruptcy rules.

 Sophisticated Counsel in Complex Situations